 TAG Heuer is the exclusive manufacturer of these hairsprings, which are designed and produced in its in-house laboratory in La Chaux-de-Fonds.

 You may recall that TAG Heuer’s LVMH sister brand Zenith announced in 2017 its own hairspring based on a matrix of carbon nanotubes and graphene in the El Primero Defy 21 movement.
 Given the involvement of Guy Semon and the TAG Heuer team in the development of that movement, we wonder whether there is any similarity between the two hairsprings- something we’ll look into and update this article as more news comes to hand.

 The 2019 Carrera Heuer 02 Tourbillon Nanograph is a limited edition of 500 watches and priced at EUR23,200, a significant premium over the standard Carrera Heuer 02 of around EUR7,000 (depending on model).

 And lucky buyers don’t just get the watch (!), but also this cool box, which features an integrated watch winder.

-We expect that the Nanograph name and hairspring will- in time- find its way across more watches the TAG Heuer range, likely reserved for only those models with an in-house Chronometer-rated movement.
+We expect that the Nanograph hairspring will- in time- find its way across more watches the TAG Heuer range, likely reserved for those models with a Chronometer-rated movement.
 The Carrera Heuer 02T may well be the first Nanograph, but it won’t be the last.